jlortiz0/multiSav/README.md

  - The various things I put in the comments
  - Find a bunch of weird edge cases
  - Ability for a resolver to pass an error
+ - Get to a point that I can call this "released"
+ - Look into a better renderer (why did I pick raylib, of all things?)